vertigis/meridian-design/docs/design-language.md

     <p class="overline">Overline text</p>
 </div><br />

 Our current font stack is <em>"Segoe UI, Helvetica Neue, Droid Sans, Helvetica, Arial, sans-serif"</em>.
-Do not override these as it will greatly affect app consistency.
-Monospace fonts are simply browser/OS default.

 ### Headings

 Typically used for short text such as titles.
+Do not increase the weight of headings using CSS or HTML tags.
 <img src="/img/typography/h1.png" alt="H1 as found in VertiGIS Studio Web" title="H1 as found in VertiGIS Studio Web" class="img-example" />

 ### Subtitles